akuklev/akuklev.github.io/README.md

 § Extensions for convenient programming
 ---------------------------------------

-Computational type theories are functional programming languages capable of exhaustive internal reasoning about the programs’ behaviour.
+Observational type theories can be seen as functional programming languages that faithfully internalize their own behavioural semantics:
+- arbitrary semantic properties of functions can be expressed in their signatures;
+- specifications of language primitives are part of the language itself and can be composed into proofs of the aforementioned semantic properties.

-The ability to make use of classical termination proofs makes HCCC an exceptionally powerful total programming language, which is also capable of expressing general (Turing-complete and thus potentially diverging) computations and exact computations over the reals ℝ. The ◇-modality adds the unparalleled expressiveness of deterministic functional logic programming based on the recently introduced [Verse Calculus](https://simon.peytonjones.org/verse-calculus/).
+The ability to make use of classical termination proofs makes HCCC an exceptionally powerful total programming language, which is also capable of expressing not necessarily terminating Turing-complete computations and exact computations over the reals ℝ. The ◇-modality adds the unparalleled expressiveness of deterministic functional logic programming based on the recently introduced [Verse Calculus](https://simon.peytonjones.org/verse-calculus/).